 Make.
 This.
 Detour.
 Glenevin Waterfall is mighty.
-I’ve been here a handful of times over the last couple of years and we had the whole place to ourselves on both occassions.
+I’ve been here a handful of times over the last couple of years and we had the whole place to ourselves on both occasions.

-If you fancy getting out of the car/off the bike for a bit, the nearby Doagh Famine Village (note: they close for the winter) is well worth a visit.
+If you’d like to get out of the car/off the bike for a bit, the Doagh Famine Village (note: they close for the winter) is well worth a visit.

 Here you’ll get an insight into the story of Irish life from the Great Famine of the 1840s up until the present day.
 The reviews online for this place are excellent.

-When you leave Five Finger Strand head for the nearby Knockamany Viewpoint (Wild Alpaca Way on maps).
+When you leave Five Finger Strand head for the nearby Knockamany viewpoint (it’s plotted on our Inishowen 100 map below).
 There’s plenty of space to park here and the views are sensational.

 Although it looks like the photo above was snapped from a drone, this is literally the view you’ll be treated to from up here.
 It really is incredible.